Wednesday Addams: Appearance and personality

-In the 2019 animated version of the same title, Wednesday retains her emotionless nature and sadistic tendencies, trying to bury Pugsley and tormenting a bully at school.
-However, despite her gothic strangeness, she's also bored with her macabre and sheltered life, wanting to see the world despite Morticia's objections.
-This leads to her befriending Parker Needler and the two taking on several of each other's traits, with Wednesday at one point wearing colorful clothes, though ultimately deciding she likes dressing in darker colors more; in the 2021 sequel, she is revealed to love science experiments as well.
+In the 2019 animated version of the same title, Wednesday again retains her stoic nature and sadistic tendencies, which include trying to bury Pugsley and tormenting a bully at school.
+However, despite her gothic appearance and strange demeanour, she's also bored with her macabre and sheltered life, wanting to see the world despite Morticia's objections.
+This leads to her befriending Parker Needler and the two taking on several of each other's traits, with Wednesday at one point wearing colorful clothes – before ultimately deciding she prefers dressing in darker clothes anyway.
+In the 2021 sequel, her love of science experiments is again revived.
 She also often feels disconnected from the rest of her family for her differences, later realizing that being different is "the most Addams-y thing to be" and growing to love her differences, and has a pet squid named Socrates.
 Her braided pigtails end in nooses in the first film, and weights in the second.